greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of WANs include:

-- **Large area coverage** -- WANs provide more expansive connectivity because networks can connect from anywhere in the world.
+- **Large area coverage** —WANs provide more expansive connectivity because networks can connect from anywhere in the world.
-- **Improved performance** -- WANs use links with dedicated bandwidth to connect LANs together.
+- **Improved performance** —WANs use links with dedicated bandwidth to connect LANs together.
 These links enhance network speeds and provide faster data transfer rates than LANs.
-- **Increased security** -- Dedicated links also increase safety across the network because the network only connects to itself, lowering the chances for hackers to hijack a system.
+- **Increased security** —Dedicated links also increase safety across the network because the network only connects to itself, lowering the chances for hackers to hijack a system.

 The main draw of a WAN is its facilitation of long-distance network connectivity.
 Organizations use WANs to connect